top of page

 Threshold

-We use a variety of methods to create a threshold experience including - The Adventure Game, Breathwork, trance dance, wilderness solo, and sweat lodge.
+We use a variety of methods to create a threshold experience including The Adventure Game, Breathwork, trance dance, wilderness solo, and steam lodge.
 What these processes all have in common is the ability to bring teens into a sacred space where they can experience new states of consciousness to open them up to deep healing and transformation.

-See Threshold Experiences for more info.
+See Threshold Experiences below for more info.

 After the Retreat